 Remember, the movement of your data matters significantly.
 The key goal of Sankey analysis is to display insights into how and why particular metrics are changing.

-The size of each link and node in the Sankey Diagram shows you the critical elements in your data sets.
+The size of each link and node in the diagram shows you the critical elements in your data sets.

 Aside from data flow, the other key advantage of using Sankey is its bird’s-eye-view of key data points.